Enough Words: Allyship Demands Accountability to All Women

 This is why I no longer use phrases like “ally of all women” in public spaces or social media bios.
 Too many men have co-opted this language, turning it into a hollow signal.
 Real allyship is in what we do, not what we claim.

-For years, I’ve done my work to amplify the work of women, to point out sexism in professional environments, to make sure women are credited and heard in creative collaboratives.
-I am far from perfect, and I hold myself accountable with myself to keep learning and improving.
-Allyship is not a destination, it is a continual, often messy, process of unlearning and growth that is rooted in humility and accountability in our daily actions.
+For years, I’ve done my work to amplify the work of women, to point out sexism in professional environments, and to make sure women are credited and heard in creative collaboratives.
+I am far from perfect, and I hold myself accountable to keep learning and improving.
+Allyship is not a destination; it is a continual, often messy, process of unlearning and growth rooted in humility and accountability.

 From Skepticism to Action